ATLauncher/ATLauncher/README.md

 ### Coding Standards

-Please keep all line lengths to 100 characters and use 4 spaces rather than tab characters
++ Please keep all line lengths to 100 characters and use 4 spaces rather than tab characters
++ Please keep all variables at the top of the class
++ Please keep all inner classes at the bottom

 ### Building